 Located in the City of Rochester (get directions)

-You can also rent canoes & kayaks from Genesee Waterways Center.
+Rent kayaks and canoes from Genesee Waterways Center to explore the water trails.
 “Whether an avid outdoor adventurer or a novice ready to hit the water for the first time, we are the perfect place to host your paddle outing.
 Our rental package comes with everything you need to enjoy a day on Rochester’s rivers and creeks.”

 Paddle your way to peace and quiet along Rochester’s water trails.
 Use these launches for canoes, kayaks, and small motorized watercraft.